 The final change is a fundamental difference between Microsoft and Google.
 The latter has admitted that its business sustains on the data of its users.
 Those users, of course, are you and your business.
 It’s an entirely digital company, sustaining on that data to sell ads and further customize its offers.
 How comfortable are you as a cog in that machine?
 Now, compare that with the approach Microsoft takes.
 As it has for decades, it sustains on licenses, not on user data.
 Scaling those licenses allows the company to make sure that it doesn’t leverage user data to the degree Google does.
 That means your personal and company information is inherently more safe, private, and protected.

 Ready to Migrate?
 Here’s What to Do Next

+The six reasons, not to mention the user-friendliness and low barrier for new employees of Office 365, make it an ideal migration goal for current G Suite users.
+Of course, you still have to make sure that you can get that migration right.
 That means doing research on what the process might be, and how you can prepare for it.
 It also means finding a reliable partner who is well-versed in the technology and help your company move to the new system with little issue.
 Contact us to learn more about a potential partnership, and how we can help you migrate to Office 365.